emanuxd11/LDTS-project/docs/README.md

 To achieve this we decided to use an Observer Pattern.
 The PowerPellets are laid throughout the Arena, therefore if the arena is an observable entity, the ghosts, as observers, can be immediately notified of this and change to the ChasedState.

-**Consequences**

-The use of the Observer Pattern prevents the Ghosts from having to constantly have to check the Arena for any changes to it.

 **Implementation**

 <p align="center">